badoo/RIBs/android/tutorials/tutorial5/README.md

 We'll deal with other operations later, now what's important is that `push` adds a new element to the back stack.

-So when we did ```router.push(Configuration.MoreOptions)```, this happened:
+So when we did ```router.push(Configuration.OptionsSelector)```, this happened:

 ```
 back stack 0 = [*Configuration.HelloWorld]
 // push
-back stack 1 = [Configuration.HelloWorld, *Configuration.MoreOptions]
+back stack 1 = [Configuration.HelloWorld, *Configuration.OptionsSelector]
 ```

-And because we just said that the last element in the back stack is on screen, this means that the view of `HelloWorld` gets detached, and `MoreOptions` gets created and attached.
+And because we just said that the last element in the back stack is on screen, this means that the view of `HelloWorld` gets detached, and `OptionsSelector` gets created and attached.

 ## Back pressing and the back stack